BLuglio/vscodecpptemplate/README.md

 # vscodecpptemplate

-Template of an already set up and debuggable C++ project in Visual Studio Code on MacOS.
+Template for the settings required to launch a C++ project in debugging mode in Visual Studio Code on MacOS.
+It is necessary the g++ compiler and the path to the lib folder